m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 ### Function `force_pair`:

 This function computes the forces given the coordinates of two particles as the input.
 The differences here are that in the Julia code the particles are of a generic type `T`, which can be of any dimension and/or variable type.
-The Fortran code is restricted here to double precision floats, and the dimension of the points is defined by the `ndim` input variable.
-Writting one explicit loop can be made shorter with the broadcasting (`.`) Julia syntax, which is used here and will be seen in other places.
-It is possible (I'm not completely sure) to do the same in Fortran if the `wrap` function was declared `elemental`.
+The Fortran code is restricted here to floats of type `dp`, and the dimension of the points is defined by the `ndim` input variable.
+Writting one explicit loop can be made shorter with the broadcasting (`.`) Julia syntax, which is used here for `wrap`, and will be seen in other places.
+The Fortran `wrap` function, by being declared `elemental`, is automatically broadcasted.

 <table width=100%>
 <tr><td align=center><b>Julia</b></td><td align=center><b>Fortran</b></td></tr>